The 2026 BYD Atto 1 is Australia’s cheapest electric car, starting from $23,990. See price, range, specs and release date.

 When does the BYD Atto 2 go on sale in Australia?

-The 2026 BYD Atto 2 will reach Australia during the final quarter of this year, landing as the first model in a fresh wave of new releases from the Chinese carmaker.
+The 2026 BYD Atto 2 is now available to order in Australia and arrives alongside the Atto 1 small car, in a fresh wave of affordable new electric cars from the Chinese carmaker.

-It will be followed in the first quarter of next year by the 2026 BYD Sealion 8, the brand’s first seven-seater plug-in hybrid family SUV.
-With the Sealion 8 PHEV on board, BYD’s SUV range will swell to five models – joining the Atto 2, Atto 3 and Sealion 7 EVs, plus the Sealion 6 PHEV – and the full range will move to eight with the Dolphin hatch, Seal medium sedan and Shark 6 ute included.
+It will be followed in the first quarter of next year by the 2026 BYD Sealion 8, the brand’s first seven-seater plug-in hybrid family SUV and the medium SUV BYD Sealion 5 PHEV.
+With all vehicles on board, BYD’s SUV range will swell to six models – including the Atto 2, Atto 3 and Sealion 7 EVs, plus the Sealion 6 PHEV – and the full range will move to ten with the Atto 1 small car, Dolphin hatch, Seal medium sedan and Shark 6 ute included.

 What is the range of the BYD Atto 2?